Local-first · zero install

 Clip to NoteLoom

-Clip page content into Markdown along with its source link and formatting; preview in NoteLoom first, then pick a local folder to save (pages like Xiaohongshu work too).
+Clip page content into Markdown with its source link, preview it, then pick a local folder to save.

 Local-first